StrickTechnologies/Strick.Temporal/README.md

 **New:** For Version 1.1.1, the `ColChange` class has a new `Caption` property.
 The Caption property is automatically set by the `TemporalComparer` to the Caption property for the DataColumn.

 # `TemporalComparerColumnList` class
-Represents a collection of `DataColumn` objects.
-Implements the `ICollection<DataColumn>` interface, so the usual collection manipulation methods and properties can be used.
+Represents a collection of `DataColumn` objects belonging to a specific DataTable.
+Implements the `ICollection<DataColumn>` interface, so the usual collection manipulation methods (e.g. Add, Remove, Clear) and properties (e.g. Count) can be used.

 # Other